avdrav/nurego-ruby/README.md

 == Mirrors

-The stripe gem is mirrored on Rubygems, so you should be able to install it via <tt>gem install nurego</tt> if desired.
+The nurego gem is mirrored on Rubygems, so you should be able to install it via <tt>gem install nurego</tt> if desired.
 We recommend using the https://code.nurego.com mirror so all code is fetched over SSL.